DrugLib.com — Drug Information Portal

 Microbiology

-Terbinafine hydrochloride is a synthetic allylamine derivative.
-Terbinafine hydrochloride is hypothesized to act by inhibiting squalene epoxidase, thus blocking the biosynthesis of ergosterol, an essential component of fungal cell membranes.
-In vitro, mammalian squalene epoxidase is only inhibited at higher (4000-fold) concentrations than is needed for inhibition of the dermatophyte enzyme.
+Terbinafine, an allylamine antifungal, inhibits biosynthesis of ergosterol, an essential component of fungal cell membrane, via inhibition of squalene epoxidase enzyme.
+This results in fungal cell death primarily due to the increased membrane permeability mediated by the accumulation of high concentrations of squalene but not due to ergosterol deficiency.
 Depending on the concentration of the drug and the fungal species test in vitro, terbinafine hydrochloride may be fungicidal.
 However, the clinical significance of in vitro data is unknown.

-Terbinafine has been shown to be active against most strains of the following microorganisms both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section:
+Terbinafine has been shown to be active against most strains of the following microorganisms both in vitro and in clinical infections:

 Trichophyton mentagrophytes